Countries

 Swansea Greener Grid Park Extension

-We are now proposing an extension to our Greener Grid Park which will use a different technology, Battery Energy Storage Systems, that also work to provide grid stability.
+Statkraft is proposing an extension to Swansea Greener Grid Park which will use Battery Energy Storage Systems to provide additional grid stability